OpenMDAO/OpenMDAO/openmdao/docs/features/recording/reading_data.rst

 Example of Getting Variable Data from Case Recording of a Driver
 ----------------------------------------------------------------

-Here are the methods typically used when retrieving data from the recording of a `Driver` case recorder.
+Here are the methods typically used when retrieving data from the recording of a `Driver`.

 .. automethod:: openmdao.recorders.case.Case.get_objectives
     :noindex: